NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 - WatchKit for Apple Watch interfaces.
 - Technology-specific views to make the most out of device-specific features.

 This allows SwiftUI to interact smoothly with other parts of Apple's ecosystem, giving developers the ability to leverage the best features from older, established frameworks while building their user interfaces in a modern, consistent way.
+This is one of Chris Lattner points when introducing Swift back in 2014 to his supperiors and senior developers working at Apple.

 ## How it works